cwaitt/Latex-Workshop/sections/citations.md

 ```

-## In text citation
+## Intext Citation

 Once you have a citation file, you need to tell you LaTeX file to look for the bib file.
-Add the following two lines in the Preamble:
+Add the following two lines in the preamble:

 ```
 \usepackage[backend=biber,style=chem-acs]{biblatex} % a package for writing citations